Karryn - The Wedding Sitter

 9 Ways To Involve Your Pets in Your Wedding

-Hello Brides and Grooms-to-be!
+Hello married couple-to-be!
 With your wedding day fast approaching and planning in full swing (or if you‘ve unfortunately had to postpone due to COVID and now have a little extra time on your hands) you might be wondering how best to involve your pets, or pay tribute to them, on your wedding day.

 Whether you have a dog, cat, rabbit, lizard, or even a horse that’s a special part of your life - read on and find the perfect way to ensure they’re a memorable part of your special celebration.